TriWest Healthcare Alliance: History

 On March 26, 2012, it was announced that TriWest will protest the Department of Defense award of the contract to UnitedHealth.
 David McIntyre (President and CEO of the TriWest Healthcare Alliance) cited the long history of performance and legal problems with the subsidiary which would handle the T-3 contract.

 On July 2, 2012, it was announced that TriWest lost its appeal to keep the West Region contract.

 In September 2011, TriWest paid $10 million to settle a Justice Department lawsuit after whistle-blowers claimed TriWest "systematically defrauded" Tricare by billing the government higher rates than they had negotiated with health care providers.
 The lawsuit also said TriWest sent 3,000 claims through one location a day to intentionally bypass checks to avoid late-payment fees and that it paid claims for ineligible beneficiaries.

-In September 2017, VA Inspector General Michael Missal issued a memorandum that listed four major "errors" that had resulted in excess payments to TriWest.
+In September 2017, VA Inspector General Michael J. Missal issued a memorandum that listed four major "errors" that had resulted in excess payments to TriWest.
 These were: